-Reading both this blog and PrepScholar's guides will also help expose you to different strategies so you can determine which ones you agree with.
-For instance, Meltzer suggests that students read over entire passages before answering questions, which is not necessarily the advice we give for reading ACT passages.
+Reading both this blog and PrepScholar's guides will expose you to different strategies so you can determine which ones work best for you.
+For instance, Meltzer suggests that students read entire passages before answering questions, which is not necessarily the advice we give for reading ACT passages.
 By exploring content across various sites, you can learn more than one approach and customize the advice to best fit your learning style and needs.

 ACT Websites for Practice Questions

-As you saw above, the ACT website offers free sample questions in each section, along with an essay question and sample essays that received various scores.
-Official practice questions are the best ones when it comes to test prep, but there are also a lot of high quality practice questions from test prep companies that don't necessarily come from the testmakers themselves.
-These sites are a good start for finding free online official and unofficial practice questions for the ACT.
+As we discussed above, the official ACT website offers free sample questions for each section, an essay question, and scored sample essays.
+While official practice questions are the best ones for test prep, there are a lot of high-quality practice questions from well-known test-prep companies.
+These sites are a good start for finding free online (both official and unofficial) ACT practice questions.

-Unlike the official practice tests that you would have to print out and score yourself, Varsity Tutors offers free online test prep questions.
-You can take these online and have them automatically scored for you.
-They are very helpful for reviewing concepts and reinforcing content knowledge, but less so for gaining familiarity with how ACT questions are structured and worded, since they're not official ACT practice questions.
+Unlike the official practice tests you'd have to print and score yourself, Varsity Tutors offers free ACT questions you can do online and get automatically scored.
+These questions are helpful for reviewing concepts and reinforcing content knowledge but less so for gaining familiarity with how actual ACT questions are structured and worded (since they're not official practice questions).

-While the ACT is not as well served online as the SAT is, you can still find a number of good resources for strategy and practice questions, both official sample tests and online practice questions.
-In exploring these sites, what else should you do to make the most out of these resources and get prepared for the ACT?
+Overall, although the ACT is not as well served online as the SAT is, you can still find a number of good resources for test-taking strategy and practice questions in the form of both official tests and practice questions.
+But what else should you do to make the most of these resources and get prepared for the ACT?

-To best use the official ACT website, you should create an account by filling out your personal information and uploading a photo.
-Make sure to write down your username and password, since you'll be creating a lot of online accounts around the college process and don't want to find yourself locked out of your account.
+First off, to best use the official ACT website, you'll want to create an account by filling out your personal information and uploading a photo.
+Make sure to write down your username and password since you'll be creating a lot of online accounts during the college process and don't want to find yourself locked out of your account!

-One site I didn't mention for test prep is College Confidential.
-This can be a useful forum to have discussions about your test prep and college process and gain a sense of community among students or parents.
-By sharing your questions and stories, you can gain valuable insight and support as you work towards achieving your goals.
+One site I didn't mention for test prep is College Confidential, since it's not exactly a test prep site.
+This useful forum lets you discuss test prep and the college process and gain a sense of community among both students and parents.
+By sharing your questions and stories, you can get valuable insight and support as you work toward achieving your ACT goals.

-The guides on ACT strategy that I mentioned above are just a few that PrepScholar offers and is continually adding to everyday.
-Browse more guides on general strategies for taking the test and ones specific to math, science, English, reading, and the essay.
+The guides on ACT strategy I mentioned above are just a few of the guides PrepScholar offers—and that we're continually adding to every day.
+Browse more guides on general strategies for taking the test and ones specific to Math, Science, English, Reading, and the essay.

 Are you wondering when you should sign up to take the ACT for the first time?
-This guide describes the most important considerations so you can choose the best test date for you.
+This guide describes the most important considerations to help you choose the best test date for you.

 Want to improve your ACT score by 4 points?
 We have the industry's leading ACT prep program.
 Built by Harvard grads and ACT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so you get the most effective prep possible.